 If you are an exceptional runner and feel strong and have no problem running than once again run easily and well within your ability.
 You have managed your race very well up to this point and will have 80% more energy than all those people on the marathon course who you continue to pass by the dozens and perhaps hundreds.

-If you feel great and have reached the run turn-around at Christie Beach than this is without a doubt the place to go for it.
+If you feel strong and in control at the halfway 13 mile mark of the run this is without a doubt the place to go for it.
 If you are trying to do well in your age-group or perhaps to qualify for Kona, this is the best place to put the pedal to the metal.
 There is no way in Hell you could do this if you used up your glycogen supply and hit the wall out on the bike course somewhere.

 Without a sound strategy going into the race you could well be walking most of the marathon and believe me, you don’t want to go there.